quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Sending a Packet

-After any packet is sent, be it a new transmission or a rebundled transmission, the following OnPacketSent function is called.
+After any packet is sent.
 The parameters to OnPacketSent are as follows:

 * packet_number: The packet number of the sent packet.